cheny-414/JobCompareApp/GroupProject/Design-Team/Docs/ProjectPlan.md

 #### 1. Inception
 - **Description:** The ideation phase of the solution development, starting with a general intent and proceeding through the gathering and analysis of requirements from the user or users of the product.
 This includes working with the user to create a set of detailed, explicit use cases and requirements that will guide the development and testing of the solution, and be used to define successful completion of the product.
 - **Entrance Criteria:**
-  1. Request for a product from a customer
+  1. Request for a product from the user
   2. Statement of product intent or goals from the user
   3. A draft of user stories (user requirements) from the user
 - **Exit Criteria:**